apache/trafficcontrol/docs/source/api/servers.rst

 :offlineReason:  A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status
 :physLocation:   The name of the physical location where the server resides
 :physLocationId: An integral, unique identifier for the physical location where the server resides
-:profile:        The name of the profile this server uses
+:profile:        The :ref:`profile-name` of the :term:`Profile` used by this server
-:profileDesc:    A description of the profile this server uses
+:profileDesc:    A :ref:`profile-description` of the :term:`Profile` used by this server
-:profileId:      An integral, unique identifier for the profile used by this server
+:profileId:      The :ref:`profile-id` the :term:`Profile` used by this server
 :revalPending:   A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation
 :rack:           A string indicating "server rack" location
 :routerHostName: The human-readable name of the router responsible for reaching this server